ppy/osu-wiki/news/2018/2018-12-29-the-qat-gazette-december-2018.md

 ### New Beatmap Nominator Service Badges

 Christmas wouldn't be Christmas without gift-giving!
-In the spirit of the holidays, and in recognition of some of our hardest-working and longest-serving Beatmap Nominators, please join me in showing your utmost appreciation for [Kawawa](https://osu.ppy.sh/users/4647754), [neonat](https://osu.ppy.sh/users/1561995), [tasuke912](https://osu.ppy.sh/users/2774767), (3 years of service each), [Critical_Star](https://osu.ppy.sh/users/3793196), [Rivals_7](https://osu.ppy.sh/users/4610379), [Sandalphon](https://osu.ppy.sh/users/2633753) and [Okoratu](https://osu.ppy.sh/users/1623405) (2 years of service each).
+In the spirit of the holidays, and in recognition of some of our hardest-working and longest-serving Beatmap Nominators, please join me in showing your utmost appreciation for ::Kawawa::{ user-id=4647754 }, [neonat](https://osu.ppy.sh/users/1561995), ::tasuke912::{ user-id=2774767 }, (3 years of service each), ::Critical\1Star::{ user-id=3793196 }, [Rivals_7](https://osu.ppy.sh/users/4610379), ::Sandalphon::{ user-id=2633753 } and [Okoratu](https://osu.ppy.sh/users/1623405) (2 years of service each).

 All mentioned members will receive a shiny new profile badge (or incremental flair upgrade if they earned one previously), which we encourage them to wear with pride in appreciation of their meritorious voluntary service.